tvlabs/edge264/README.md

 * 4:0:0, 4:2:2 and 4:4:4 (mostly implemented, needs testing)
 * 9-14 bit depths with possibility of different luma/chroma depths (mostly implemented, needs testing)
 * Slices (and separate colour planes)
-* Thread-safety and slice-multithreading (to let multithreaded encoders decode/encode each frame on the same thread)
+* Slice-multithreading (to let multithreaded encoders decode/encode each frame on the same thread)
 * PAFF and MBAFF (some decoding already implemented)
 * Error concealment